MEMBERSHIP

 Although healthcare insurance is generally outside the purview of property/casualty insurance, healthcare fraud affects all types of property/casualty insurance coverage that include a medical care component, such as medical payments for auto accident victims or workers injured in the workplace.

 Fraud and abuse take place at many points in the healthcare system.
-Doctors, hospitals, nursing homes, diagnostic facilities, medical equipment suppliers and attorneys have been cited in scams to defraud the system.
+Doctors, hospitals, nursing homes, diagnostic facilities, medical equipment suppliers, and attorneys have been cited in scams to defraud the system.
 The National Health Care Anti-Fraud Association (NHCAA) estimates that the financial losses due to health care fraud are $68 billion, or as high as $300 billion.

 Employers who misrepresent their payroll or the type of work carried out by their workers to pay lower premiums are committing workers’ compensation fraud.
 Some employers also apply for coverage under different names to foil attempts to recover monies owed on previous policies or to avoid detection of their poor claim record.

-Examples of claimant fraud include over-utilizing medical care to keep receiving lost income (indemnity) benefits, exaggeration of symptoms, working while allegedly disabled and not reporting income, claiming a job-related injury that never occurred. or claiming a non-work-related injury as a work-related injury.
+Workers compensation fraud by medical care providers can include upcoding or billing for procedures that were never performed.
+Examples of claimant fraud include over-utilizing medical care to keep receiving lost income (indemnity) benefits, exaggeration of symptoms, working while allegedly disabled and not reporting income, claiming a job-related injury that never occurred, or claiming a non-work-related injury as a work-related injury.

 A joint initiative of the American Property Casualty Insurance Association (APCIA), the FBI, the NICB, and the International Association of Special Investigating Units, this academy is designed to fight insurance claims fraud by educating and training fraud investigators.
 This venture also offers online classes under the leadership of the NICB.

-One of the most effective means of combating fraud is the adoption of data technologies that cut the time needed to recognize fraud.
+One of the most effective means of combating fraud is adopting data technologies that cut the time needed to recognize fraud.
 Advances in analytical technology are crucial in the fight against fraud to keep pace with sophisticated rings that constantly develop new scams.

-Traditional approaches, such as using automated red flags and business rules, have been augmented by predictive modeling, and link analysis—which examines the relationships between items like people, places and events.
-Artificial intelligence can be used, among other tools, to uncover fraud before a payment is made.
-These newer strategies are employed when claims are first filed.
-Suspicious claims are flagged for further review, while those with no suspicious elements are processed normally.
 In search of refinement, insurers are blending tools to improve their fraud detection programs.

+Traditional approaches, such as using automated red flags and business rules, have been augmented by predictive modeling and link analysis—which examines the relationships between items like people, places, and events.
+Artificial intelligence can be used, among other tools, to uncover fraud before a payment.
+These newer strategies are employed when claims are initially filed.
+Suspicious claims are flagged for further review, while those with no apparent questionable elements are processed normally.

 In 2019, the Coalition Against Insurance Fraud and the SAS Institute published a report entitled, State of Insurance Fraud Technology.
 The study was based on an online survey of 84 mostly property/casualty insurers conducted in late 2018.
-Nearly three-quarters of the survey participants said fraud has increased either significantly or slightly in the past three years, an 11-point increase since 2014.
+Nearly three-quarters of the survey participants said fraud increased significantly or slightly in the past three years, an 11-point increase since 2014.
 No insurer has said that fraud has decreased significantly in the last six years.

 The Violent Crime Control and Law Enforcement Act (1994) makes insurance fraud a federal crime when it affects interstate commerce.
 Insurance company employees, including agents, can be punished similarly for embezzling or misappropriating any company funds if their actions adversely affect the solvency of any insurance company.